Photo by Tima Miroshnichenko / Pexels

 - May mix English words into sentences in their first language

-- Vocabulary size: roughly 50–150 words
+- Vocabulary size: roughly 50–150 words -- see our first 100 English words printable list

 Example vocabulary: red, blue, cat, dog, one, two, three, mom, dad, happy, big, small, hello, goodbye